-Figure 5.5: Value of the Tsai-Hill at the junction between the wing and the winglet confirms the results found for the composite bar, the bar is not undergoing high stress and the stress transmitted to the support is small too.
+Figure 5.5: Value of the Tsai-Hill at the junction between the wing and the winglet

-The figure 5.4 shows the value of the Tsai-Hill for the skin of the wing and the fuselage.
-The Tsai-Hill values are very low every where as expected.
+The figure 5.4 shows the value of the Tsai-Hill for the skin of the wing.
+The Tsai-Hill values are very low almost every where as expected.
 In deed, the skin is very thick for such a small drone.
 However, using a thinner skin could increase the displacements which could change the aerodynamic proprieties of the plane.